Blog

 How Much Do YouTube Shorts Pay Per 1,000 Views?

 Do not use one viral RPM screenshot as your forecast.
-Use a conservative base case, an upside case, and a volume case.
+Start with a conservative scenario, record your own Studio RPM, and replace the scenario as channel data accumulates.

 How Many Shorts Views Do You Need to Make $100, $1,000, or $10,000?